Swendude/JS-functions/index.md

 console.log(squared); // logs 'undefined'
 ```

 Notice that this function does not contain a return statement, it just logs something to the console.
-Often this is not very usefull for us as we can not 'reach' the result of the function.
+Often this is not very useful for us as we can not 'reach' the result of the function.
 When we log the result we see that it returns an `undefined` since nothing has been returned.
 Let's change our function to use ```return```

 ```javascript
 function biggestSquare(x, y) {